MarvNC/JP-Resources/readme.md

 <details>
 <summary><b>Within Anki</b></summary>

-> **Warning**: This is a hacky method to backfill these cards. **Make sure to backup your collection before attempting this, it could cause significant lag to your Anki.** In addition, for users of Anki 2.1.50+ [increase your backup interval](https://docs.ankiweb.net/backups.html?highlight=backup#anki-2150) before attempting the import as it will take a _long_ time.
+- This is a hacky method to backfill your old cards.
+Again, **make sure to backup your collection before attempting this, it could cause significant lag to your Anki.** In addition, for users of Anki 2.1.50+ [increase your backup interval](https://docs.ankiweb.net/backups.html?highlight=backup#anki-2150) before attempting the import as it will take a _long_ time.
 A backup occurring while you're waiting on Anki to delete cards will just cause more lag.

 - Create a frequency list in `.txt` format that contains a list of expressions followed by frequency values.
 You can use the ones I have created [here](frequency), I recommend downloading the [JPDB](frequency/JPDB.txt) list as it's the most exhaustive.
 However the [VN Stars](frequency/vnsfreqSTARS.txt) list also fills in some of the gaps that JPDB doesn't cover, so you could import it first, then import JPDB afterward for maximum frequency coverage.